Indigenous Education Strategy - Issue 17

 • Community engagement charters were developed in very remote schools and will underpin and inform the new Community Engagement and Community Led Schools initiative.

-The Department of Education (DoE) is committed to continuing to drive improved Aboriginal education outcomes through the 10 year Indigenous Education Strategy 2015-2024 to ensure that all Aboriginal students in the Northern Territory have the opportunity to engage, grow and achieve.
+The department is committed to continuing to drive improved Aboriginal education outcomes through the 10 year Indigenous Education Strategy 2015-2024 to ensure that all Aboriginal students in the Northern Territory have the opportunity to engage, grow and achieve.

 An independent evaluation of the first stage of implementation is currently being conducted by external consultants ACIL Allen.
 The final report is anticipated to be published towards the middle of 2018.